 To help you choose which resume format to pick, we’ve got another handy article for you.

 Pro-TipYour work history section is just one of the key elements of writing your resume.
-For instance, there is also a resume objective that plays a huge role in whether your cv is successful or not.
+For instance, a resume objective also plays a huge role in whether your cv is successful or not.
 To get the full lowdown on everything you need to know about how to write a great resume objective, check out our other helpful article.

 When you have a resume with poor work history, it can feel like a huge challenge to get your resume completed.